Real Name | Kathie Lee Gifford |

 - How old is Kathie Lee Gifford?
 Kathie Lee Gifford is 71 years old

-- Where did Kathie Lee Gifford go to school?
-Kathie Lee Gifford is a graduate of Oral Roberts University (BA Drama and Music)
+- Which school did Kathie Lee Gifford go to?
+Kathie Lee Gifford attended Oral Roberts University (BA Drama and Music)

 - Kathie Lee Gifford has 2 child/children

-- Kathie Lee Gifford childrens names are Cassidy Erin, Cody
+- Kathie Lee Gifford's kids are Cassidy Erin, Cody

 FAQ